 What does the “Report This Email” link do?
 How do I provide feedback on 3N1 Email Protection’s analysis?

-This will take you to a web form where you can indicate that the message is truly Safe, Spam, or Phishing.
+This will take you to a web form where you can indicate that the message is genuinely Safe, Spam, or Phishing.
 You can also provide a comment describing your assessment.
-This feedback is used to automatically improve Email Protection’s predictions in the future.
+This feedback is used to improve Email Protection’s future predictions automatically.
 Your submissions are also manually reviewed to improve the overall system and ensure Email Protection provides the most accurate security possible.

 Why do I see a 3N1 Email Protection page when I click a link in an email?

 Part of 3N1 Email Protection is the ability to perform real-time checks on any links you click.
-If this feature is enabled, clicking on links in a yellow or red banner email will take you to a page reiterating that Email Protection found the message to be unusual or suspicious.
-In some cases, a message that originally only had a grey banner contains a link that is later detected as a dangerous phishing URL.
-In that case, when you click the link, Email Protection’s real-time check will detect you clicked on a bad link, and you’ll be met with a blocker page alerting you of that fact.
+If this feature is enabled, clicking on links in a yellow or red banner email will take you to a page reiterating that Email Protection found the message unusual or suspicious.
+Sometimes, a statement that initially only had a grey banner contains a link later detected as a dangerous phishing URL.
+In that case, when you click the link, Email Protection’s real-time check will see that you clicked on a bad link, and you’ll be met with a blocker page alerting you of that fact.

 What should I do if I have questions or comments about the 3N1 Email Protection service?

-Please contact your IT staff, security team, or email administrator who can pass your feedback along to the appropriate 3N1 support person.
+Please contact your IT staff, security team, or email administrator, who can pass your feedback on to the appropriate 3N1 support person.
 They will be able to fine-tune your Email Protection policies and settings to help make things work as smoothly as possible.
-You can submit a ticket below and will get started on issue.
+You can submit a ticket below, and we will start the issue.